CeciliaJorcin/nav_bar/README.md

 ### Features

-- Responsive design: The navigation bar adapts its layout and style based on different screen sizes.
+- **Responsive design**: The navigation bar adapts its layout and style based on different screen sizes.
-- Scroll behavior: The navigation bar adjusts its appearance based on the scroll position of the page.
+- **Scroll behavior**: The navigation bar adjusts its appearance based on the scroll position of the page.
-- Configurable options: The component provides configuration options for customizing the initial height, final height, transparency, logo images, backdrop filter, and menu items.
+- **Configurable options**: The component provides configuration options for customizing the initial height, final height, transparency, logo images, backdrop filter, and menu items.

 ### Installation